 Case Study 1:

 - Issue: One of the events YouTooCanRun managed was the last qualifier run for an event in Mumbai.
 To qualify for this event in India, a few runners had given their bibs to other runners who were faster and who could finish in under the qualifying time.

-- How We Detected the Cheaters & Solved the Issue: On running the data thru the algorithm engine and checking the corroborative event photos we found out that a few runners who ran were not the runners who had registered for the event.
-The registered participants were informed about this and were denied of the timing certificate and disqualified from the event..
+- How We Detected the Cheaters & Solved the Issue: On running the data through the algorithm engine and checking the corroborative event photos we found out that a few runners who ran were not the runners who had registered for the event.
+The registered participants were informed about this and were denied the timing certificate and disqualified from the event.

 Case Study 2: